 The broad interest of the Shimamura lab is the genetic and molecular mechanisms regulating hematopoiesis and clonal evolution to MDS and leukemia.
 The Shimamura lab studies inherited bone marrow failure syndromes and myelodysplastic syndromes, which are characterized by impaired blood cell production and leukemia predisposition.
-The lab studies primary and immortalized patient-derived cells and has developed cellular models of marrow failure and MDS.
+The lab studies primary patient samples and has developed cellular models of marrow failure and MDS.
 Genetic and genomic studies of marrow failure and MDS are ongoing.

 Our work has identified novel genes causing bone marrow failure, MDS, and cancer predisposition.
-It is increasingly recognized that germline genetic variants contribute to bone marrow failure, MDS, and leukemia in a significant subset of pediatric and young adult patients.
+It is increasingly recognized that germline genetic factors contribute to bone marrow failure, MDS, and leukemia in a significant subset of pediatric and young adult patients.
 Genetic studies of familial marrow failure and familial MDS/leukemias are ongoing.
 We have established a repository of clinically annotated blood and marrow samples for these studies.
 The molecular functions of novel genes in hematopoiesis and leukemogenesis are under investigation.
-The effects of identified variants on gene function are also studied.

 We are particularly interested in ribosomal disorders causing marrow failure and leukemia.
 How disorders of the ribosome, an essential cellular organelle, result in such tissue-specific phenotypes remains a fascinating and critical question.
 Shwachman Diamond syndrome (SDS) is an autosomal recessive disorder characterized by bone marrow failure and leukemia predisposition.
 Mutations in the SBDS gene are found in around 90% of cases of SDS but a subset of patients remain genetically undefined.
 We are conducting translational studies to understand how SBDS mutations result in hematopoietic failure and promote clonal evolution to MDS and AML.
 To understand the clinical complications and molecular pathogenesis of SDS, an SDS Registry was organized together with collaborators at Cincinnati Children’s Hospital for the collection of clinical data and annotated biological samples for clinical and laboratory investigation (www.sdsregistry.org).
 The goal of these studies is to improve diagnosis, inform medical management, and develop more effective treatments with less toxicity.